 1. First, view alt texts as an extension of Instagram’s algorithm that ensures your content is shown only to the most targeted panel of your audience.

 Whenever you make a post on Instagram, an estimated 20-30% of your followers will see it while scrolling through their feeds.
 And if your post spurs enough engagement to hit the Instagram-bound benchmark, the algorithm will deem it worthwhile to display it to even more people.

 The relevant keywords in the image alt text will make Instagram smarter when selecting who to show your post next.

-2. Lots of marketers believe posts on Instagram live only on the first day.
+2. Many marketers believe Instagram posts live only on the first day.
 Past this, they typically build up engagement very slowly until their reach levels off.

-The reason behind this super-short lifespan is that Instagram posts almost never appear on search engines.
-But the keywords in your posts’ alt text can make your post become indexed by Google and other popular search engines, so it can pop up in the results when a relevant search query is made.
-This will boost your online presence and land greater visibility to your brand.
+This super-short lifespan is because Instagram posts almost never appear on search engines.
+But the keywords in your posts’ alt text can make your post indexed by Google and other popular search engines, so it can pop up in the results when a relevant search query is made.
+This will boost your online presence and land greater visibility for your brand.